 A Permanent Solution to Missing Teeth

 We aren’t exaggerating when we say that dental implants are the most complete tooth replacement available today.
-Able to fully restore a tooth both above and below the gum line, they provide the next best thing to natural teeth, and now, you can get them right here at Progressive Dental Group.
-If you’re looking for a beautiful and permanent way to close the gaps in your smile, dental implants are the premier way to do it.
+Able to fully restore a tooth both above and below the gumline, they provide the next best thing to natural teeth, and now, you can get them right here at Progressive Dental Group.
+If you’re looking for a beautiful and permanent solution to missing teeth, dental implants in Humble, TX are the answer you’re looking for.
 Want to know if you are a good candidate for them?
 To schedule a consultation, give us a call today.

 Benefits of Dental Implants

-Dental implants can help patients dealing with an entire spectrum of tooth loss, so which kind of implant restoration would be best for your particular smile?
-Our team can help you decide at a consultation from among the following options:
+Dental implants can help patients dealing with an entire spectrum of tooth loss, so what kind of implant restoration would be best for your particular smile?
+Our team can help you decide at a consultation depending on how many teeth you are missing: